The First Team (TV series)

 Produced by BBC Studios and the creators' production company Fudge Park Productions, the sole series began broadcasting on BBC Two on 28 May 2020, consisting of six episodes, concluding on 2 July the same year.
-The series received underwhelming reviews by critics.
+The series received mixed reviews by critics.

 Plot

 Focusing on the lives of young players Mattie, Jack and Benji, the show follows the trio as they contend with the manifold issues on and off the field that are associated with modern-day football.
 One of the overriding themes of the show, according to Beesley, is the "fault lines, where masculinity and insecurity collide".